Between blackout and embargo

 In 2014, the Obama administration initiated a thaw that eventually regulated immigration and started more “civilized” relations between the two countries.
 After Covid-19 devastated the Cuban tourist industry, and after the Trump administration reimposed harsher anti-Cuban laws, the major story has been the ailing economy and the hemorrhage of Cubans.
 Because the “wet foot, dry foot” policy changed in January 2017, another November 1999 Elián González saga could not occur anymore.
 According to Professor Helen Yaffe, the US embargo is the most important reason for this emigration.
 She explains that “until the United States alleviates the punishing blockade that is suffocating the Cuban people, economic hardship will continue to drive Cuban emigration.”

 The Santiago I visited in April 2024 had lost part of its inhabitants and its enchantment.
 Demonstrators were demanding “comida,” “corriente,” and “agua.”
 A power outage could last 16 hours.
 Farmers’ markets had food but at exorbitant prices.
-Shortages were as acute as during my first visit in 2004, 13 years after the collapse of the Soviet Union.
+Shortages were as acute as during my first visit in 2004, 13 years after the NATO and USA-induced dissolution of the Soviet Union.
 Scarcity, protest, and exodus now feed reports by the “international free press.”
-The state of affairs worsened on October 18, 2024, when the whole country was plunged into total blackout.
+The state of affairs worsened on October 18, 2024, when the whole country was plunged into total blackout, and when four days later, Hurricane Oscar hit the Eastern part of the island,

 Little is said of the five anti-Covid vaccines Cuban scientists developed.
 Cuba refused vaccines from elsewhere and successfully vaccinated its people.
 In actuality, given the adverse circumstances Cuba has faced, its state-funded success in biotechnology is extraordinary.
 They have developed world-known vaccines, one of which is the renowned CIMAvax-EGF for lung cancer.